tommybobbins/delete_small_files_comparison/README.md

 ### Intel 120GB SSDSC2BW120A4 SSD.

-Unusual tail off for rsync, but find looks to be the best method here
+Unusual tail off for rsync.
+This is due to the filesystem becoming full during the rsync and unlink_perl operations.Reviewing this find looks to be the best method here.

 ![Small file deletion Flex](deleting_small_files_intelssd.png "Deletion of small files Samsung EVO 850")